kirkpetersen/problems/README.md

 # problems

-Just a repository of programming problems I'm playing with
+Just a repository of programming problems I'm playing with.